Mallik-G/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/linux4.png)

-2. Now, let's find out the public IP of your recently created Virtual Machine.
+2. Now, let us find out the public IP of your recently created Virtual Machine.
 Execute the following command in **cloud shell**, Please ensure to replace the resource group name **linux-empty-XXXX** and **VM name** with your lab environment values, you can review those from the output of last step.

        az vm show -d -g linux-empty-XXXX -n <VM name>  --query publicIps -o tsv